superlinear-ai/raglite/README.md

 ### 3. Searching and Retrieval-Augmented Generation (RAG)

 Now, you can search for chunks with keyword search, vector search, or a hybrid of the two.
-You can also answer questions using RAG and the search method of your choice (`hybrid` is the default):
+You can also answer questions with RAG and the search method of your choice (`hybrid` is the default):

 ```python
 # Search for chunks: